Converting Lawn into a Vegetable Garden with Raised Beds

 photo courtesy of Victory Gardens

-For more information on vegetable gardening in all seasons, check out The Year-Round Vegetable Gardener: How to Grow Your Own Food 365 Days a Year, No Matter Where You Live which was a book club selection a few months ago.
+For more information on vegetable gardening in all seasons, check out The Year-Round Vegetable Gardener: How to Grow Your Own Food 365 Days a Year, No Matter Where You Live.
 It has some great projects as well for adding to your raised bed like hoop greenhouses and trellises.

 Or if you live in Vancouver and want to start a veggie garden but don’t have the time, my friends over at Victory Gardens will build one for you and teach you how to work it.
 A special thanks to the fabulous farmers over there who shared their beautiful raised bed photos with me.